fastnsilver/cibox/base-vm/docs/GRADLE-BUILDS.md

 "CI in a Box" offers an alternative mechanism for creating base VMs.

 [Gradle](http://www.gradle.org/docs/current/userguide/overview.html) is a build automation Domain Specific Language ([DSL](http://www.gradle.org/docs/current/dsl/)).
 We employ the DSL to declare tasks that wrap calls to parameterized Veewee and Vagrant commands.

+*Note: We may replace part or all of this with [Packer](http://packer.io)

 ## Quick Start